An orthopedic surgeon’s combat lessons

-KU hand surgeon shares his war experience with Ukrainian colleagues
+KU alumnus and hand surgeon Matthew Drake shares his war experience with Ukrainian colleagues.

 With two tours of duty as a combat surgeon in Iraq and years spent treating traumatic war wounds at Walter Reed National Military Medical Center, Dr. Matthew Drake was confident in his preparations for a late-March webinar with hand surgeons in Ukraine.
 Drake quickly discovered that, while his skills and experience would indeed be invaluable, he, like his Ukrainian colleagues, had much to learn.